Karuṇā: Mahayana Buddhism

 In the Intermediate section of the Stages of Meditation by Kamalaśīla, he writes:

 Moved by compassion[karunā], Bodhisattvas take the vow to liberate all sentient beings.
 Then by overcoming their self-centered outlook, they engage eagerly and continuously in the very difficult practices of accumulating merit and insight.
 Having entered into this practice, they will certainly complete the collection of merit and insight.
 Accomplishing the accumulation of merit and insight is like having omniscience itself in the palm of your hand.
 Therefore, since compassion is the only root of omniscience, you should become familiar with this practice from the very beginning.

 In Tibetan Buddhism, one of the foremost authoritative texts on the Bodhisattva path is the Bodhisattvacaryāvatāra by Shantideva.
 In the eighth section entitled Meditative Concentration, Shantideva describes meditation on Karunā as thus:

 Strive at first to meditate upon the sameness of yourself and others.
 In joy and sorrow all are equal; Thus be guardian of all, as of yourself.
 The hand and other limbs are many and distinct, But all are one--the body to be kept and guarded.
 Likewise, different beings, in their joys and sorrows, are, like me, all one in wanting happiness.
 This pain of mine does not afflict or cause discomfort to another's body, and yet this pain is hard for me to bear because I cling and take it for my own.
 And other beings' pain I do not feel, and yet, because I take them for myself, their suffering is mine and therefore hard to bear.
 And therefore I'll dispel the pain of others, for it is simply pain, just like my own.
 And others I will aid and benefit, for they are living beings, like my body.
 Since I and other beings both, in wanting happiness, are equal and alike, what difference is there to distinguish us, that I should strive to have my bliss alone?

 Jainism

-is associated with the Jain practice of compassion.
-For instance, is one of the four reflections of universal friendship—along with amity (Sanskrit: maitri), appreciation (pramoda) and equanimity (madhyastha)—used to stop (samvara) the influx of karma.
+Within Jainism, refers to compassion.
+For example, is one of the four reflections of universal friendship—along with amity (Sanskrit: maitri), appreciation (pramoda) and equanimity (madhyastha)—used to stop (samvara) the influx of karma.

 Miscellaneous

 is a common first name throughout India, used for both genders.
+For example, see Karuna Amman and Uma Thurman.